 Be Ready for Roadside Emergencies

 Flats happen -- don't let them ruin a day if you haven't got a spare (you will, though, right?)
 Be ready with a travel club membership and get roadside emergency assistance or towing.
-AAA is easy, less than $100 annually, and they also offerf hotel and car rental discounts plus car help; check with your gas credit card company, too -- it might offer a car travel club benefit and discount program.
+AAA is easy, less than $100 annually, and they also offer hotel and car rental discounts plus car help; check with your gas credit card company, too -- it might offer a car travel club benefit and discount program.
 Look on the card's back to find out.

 Calculate Your Gas Costs Carefully

 Gas costs are far from fixed, so you can save a lot by finding a cheap station.
 With a gas cost calculator, you can find the cheapest pumps in towns you'll be passing through.
-More on that in the following article: How to calculate gas prices and your road trip cost

 How to Save Money on Road Trips

-Read my top 5 money saving road trip tips to find out how to keep to your budget while you're on the road.
+Read our top 5 money saving road trip tips to find out how to keep to your budget while you're on the road.
 Some of the highlights include using a gas calculator (as mentioned above) and avoiding drive-thrus and snacks while you're traveling.

 Find Free Wi-Fi on the Road

 Finding wifi on the American road is pretty easy, depending on where you're traveling.
 If you're in a major town or city, though, Starbucks and McDonald's can always be guaranteed to have some.
 Additionally, you should be able to get cell service in most parts of the country.
-Download Here Maps in advance and cache the United States map -- that way you'll be able to get directions even if there isn't a cell tower nearby.